-Former Washington state cop accused of fraud for work as a pinup model
+Former cop-turned-model charged with workers’ comp fraud

-OLYMPIA, Wash. — A former small town police chief has been charged with fraud for collecting workers’ compensation benefits while working in the world of pinup models.
+OLYMPIA, Wash.
+(AP) — A former small town police chief has been charged with fraud for collecting workers’ compensation benefits while working in the world of pinup models.

-Brenda Lynn Cavoretto was police chief of Coulee City, Washington, in 2012 when a large corpse fell on her during a police call, according to the state Department of Labor & Industries.
+Brenda Lynn Cavoretto was police chief of Coulee City, Washington, in 2012 when a huge corpse fell on her during a police call, according to the state Department of Labor & Industries.
 She complained of back, shoulder, and abdominal injuries and such severe psychological trauma she couldn’t work or be around other people, the agency said Thursday.

-But state investigators say Cavoretto was actually making money as a pinup model, a style of modeling often associated with the 1940s and 1950s.
+But state investigators say Cavoretto was actually making money as a pinup model, wearing sexy clothes and posing in the style of Betty Grable.

 Cavoretto, 47, of Gold Bar, Washington, faces two charges of making false or misleading statements to collect more than $67,000 in workers’ compensation benefits from the state.
 There was no telephone listing for Cavoretto in Gold Bar and social media pages for her business appeared to be disabled.